havebeenfitz/anchoredbottomsheet/README.md

 `BottomSheetView` supports all kinds of `UIView's` including `UIScrollView` and it's ancestors as a container view.

-`BottomSheetViewController` is intended to use as a modal presented controller.
+`BottomSheetViewController` is intended to be used as a modal presented controller.

 To configure `BottomSheetView` you should use `BottomSheetViewConfiguration` struct like follwing: